Privacy Policy

 • as part of our efforts to keep our premises safe and secure; and

-• to make suggestions and recommendations to You and other users of our site about services that may interest You or them.
+• to make suggestions and recommendations to you and other users of our site about services that may interest you or them.

-Legal grounds for using Your personal information
+Legal grounds for using your personal information

-The law permits us to process Your personal data in the way that we do because the processing is:
+The law permits us to process your personal data in the way that we do because the processing is:

 • necessary for the purposes of the legitimate interests that we pursue, which are to run and administer our business, to discharge our legal obligations to store and disclose information where necessary and to evaluate, develop and improve our services; and/or

-• necessary for the performance of our agreement to provide You with the services that You require and/or
+• necessary for the performance of our agreement to provide you with the services that you require and/or

 • necessary in order to comply with a legal obligation to which we are subject.